Clementina Aboagye ’25

 Hometown: Syracuse, NY

 Hadeel internalized her altruistic values from her family, which shaped her aspirations for a career dedicated to benefiting others.
 As Hadeel witnessed family members grappling with chronic health issues, her interest in medicine and healing the human body was sparked.
 At Colgate, Hadeel is a research assistant in Dr. Engda Hagos’ laboratory, in which she investigates the role of Krüppel-like factor 4 in DNA damage and epigenetic changes.
 Hadeel also serves as the co-president of the Minority Association for Pre-Medical Students.
 In her hometown, Hadeel is a patient care technician at a local hospital, the treasurer of Sankofa Reproductive Health and Healing Center, and has previously interned at Aids Community Resources Health.
-Next fall, she will participate in cutting-edge biomedical research at the National Institute of Health, where she will contribute to new health and science-based discoveries that merge her interest in health care and clinical research.
+Next fall, she will participate in cutting-edge biomedical research at the National Institutes of Health, where she will contribute to new health and science-based discoveries that merge her interest in health care and clinical research.

 Andrew Audas ’25